turingschool/front-end-curriculum/lessons/module-2/error-handling.md

 </section>
 ### The challenge

-Visit [this repo](https://github.com/turingschool-examples/Error-handling-js/blob/main/README.md) and follow the directions in the readme to get some practice in gracefully handling errors and presenting them to the end user.
+Visit [this repo](https://github.com/turingschool-examples/Error-handling-js) and ***follow the directions in the readme carefully*** to get some practice in gracefully handling errors and presenting them to the end user.

 ## Key takeaways